Do human geography students find marking criteria usable?

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where criteria cause friction across programmes and within human geography, with like-for-like comparisons by cohort, mode and domicile.
-You can track sentiment over time, drill from provider to school/department/programme, and export concise, anonymised briefs for boards and teaching teams.
-The platform points to the cohorts where tone is most negative, shows whether interventions shift sentiment, and provides ready-to-use summaries that close the loop with students.
+Student Voice Analytics shows where marking criteria create friction across programmes and within human geography, with consistent comparisons by cohort, study mode and domicile.
+You can track sentiment over time, drill from provider to school, department or programme, and export concise, anonymised briefs for boards and teaching teams.
+That makes it easier to identify where criteria are unclear, test whether rubric changes improve sentiment, and show students that feedback has led to action.

 Request a walkthrough